Vijayakumar Bhagavatula

 Research

-One way of matching live biometric signatures (e.g., face images, iris images) with stored templates is to correlate the two.
-Professor Kumar and his students are developing several spatial frequency-domain methods to perform these correlations in the presence of significant appearance variability (e.g., due to illumination changes, expression differences, etc.) in the biometric signatures.
-These correlation filters have performed very well in the recent Face Recognition Grand Challenge (FRGC) and Iris Challenge Evaluation (ICE) conducted by US National Institute of Standards and Technology (NIST).
+One way of matching live biometric images (e.g., face images, iris images) with stored templates is to perform the cross-correlation of the two images.
+Professor Kumar and his students have developed several spatial frequency-domain methods to perform these cross-correlations in the presence of significant appearance variability (e.g., due to illumination changes, expression differences, etc.) in the biometric signatures.

 Keywords